savonet/book/workflow.md

 ```{.liquidsoap include="liq/encoder-ffmpeg-mp3-3.liq" from=2 to=-1}
 ```

+\TODO{encode in opus: warnings 44100 is not a valid samplerate + encoder is libopus not opus (which is for standalone)}

 Some encoding formats, such as mp4,\TODO{peut-on avoir une liste ? est-ce que c'est le cas pour wav ?} require rewinding their stream and write a header after